Cyprus–Poland relations

 Cyprus-Polish relations are foreign relations between Cyprus and Poland.
 Diplomatic relations between both countries were established during the 1960s.
-Cyprus has an embassy in Warsaw and 2 honorary consulates (in Gdynia and Szczecin).
-Poland has an embassy in Nicosia and an honorary consulate general in Limassol.
-The two countries share membership of the European Union, Council of Europe and Organization for Security and Co-operation in Europe.
-The two countries became members of the European Union in 2004.
+Cyprus has an embassy in Warsaw.
+Poland has an embassy in Nicosia.
+The two countries share membership of the European Union and Council of Europe and Organization for Security and Co-operation in Europe.
+The two countries became members of the EU in 2004.

 History

 One of the first recorded contacts between Poland and Cyprus was in 1364, during a meeting of kings, princes and noblemen at the famous Congress of Kraków.
-One of its participants was king Peter I of Cyprus, who was trying to drum up support for a crusade to liberate the Holy land.
+One of its participants was king Peter I of Cyprus, who was trying to drum up support for a crusade to liberate the Holy Land.
 Throughout the Middle Ages, Polish travelers en route to Jerusalem via the Mediterranean route would often stop in Cyprus, and some settled there permanently.
 A prominent visitor was Boguslaw X the Great, ruler of West Pomerania, in April 1497.
 However, with the conquest of Cyprus by the Ottoman Empire in 1570, contact between the two countries ceased for almost 300 years.
 In the 19th century Polish travelers again started visiting Cyprus, with growing numbers after the British gained control of the island after the Russo-Turkish War (1877–1878).
 During the Second World War 500 refugee Polish dignitaries and their families arrived in Cyprus in September 1940.
 Among them was the writer Melchior Wankowicz.

-Cultural Ties
+Cultural ties

 The Polish people are predominantly Roman Catholic, but the Polish Orthodox Church has a significant following in the east of Poland and is in full communion with the Cypriot Orthodox Church.
 Both churches have suffered oppression in their countries.
 In 2009, Archbishop Leon of Karelia and all Finland suggested that Cyprus, Poland and the Finnish Orthodox Church claim the restoration of their cultural heritage from the EU.

 Artistic group of musicians from the Anadyomene' Secret Rec. label is a Polish-Cypriot activity.
 It is a combination of artists born in Poland and artists working in Cyprus (i.e. Agnes de Venice, Xenia Agapene, Brunette Models, Eremites Katoteros e.t.c.) under the influence of both cultures, as for example a Christian mysticism as a possible prayer to God from Catholic Church influence and the musical prayer, as a kind of hesychasm from Cypriot Orthodox Church influence.